“Panama City will be the next Singapore…”

 My first trip to Panama was in 2000.
 At the time I toured and could have bought a big house in one of the best neighborhoods of Panama City for US$200,000 or less.
 Today houses of character of the kind I’m thinking come with price tags of, say, US$2 million.

-When the U.S. military pulled out, they left behind their military bases… and housing.
+When the U.S. military pulled out, they left behind their military bases… and their housing.
 Back in 2000, army houses on the bases at Albrook and Clayton were selling for as little as US$20,000.
 Today, these houses trade in the neighborhood of US$500,000.

 Still, prices in Panama City today don’t come close to those in Singapore.

 Will they ever?